mainSpi/slidez/readme.md

 ## Description

-Mitocôndria Virtual is a Progressive Web App (PWA) designed to simulate the functioning of a mitochondria for educational purposes.
-This interactive tool provides a visual representation of mitochondrial processes, allowing users to explore and understand the addition of different substrates and the proton gradient within the organelle.
-With the added capability to plot graphs, Mitocôndria Virtual offers an engaging learning experience for cellular biology enthusiasts.
+Slidez is a Progressive Web App (PWA) designed to edit PDF's to enlarge pages and add blank spaces for annotations.

 ## Table of Contents